-There are two types of working strategies which any company can employ.
+There are two types of working strategies that any company can employ.
 First salary related work and second vision related work.

 But where is the motivation?
 Where is the ‘United Why’?

-This is the reason that some companies hire motivational speakers externally, to motivate their employee and after such seminars productivity gets increased for some time but again everyone gets back to square one.
+This is the reason that some companies hire motivational speakers externally, to motivate their employees and after such seminars productivity gets increased for some time but again everyone gets back to square one.

 You need to understand that inner motivation works many folds better than external motivation.
 This rule not only applies to human beings but to organizations as well.

-The best way to unite a team is to share the vision and ask each employee that how they can contribute in achieving that particular vision.
+The best way to unite a team is to share the vision and ask each employee that how they can contribute to achieving that particular vision.
 Some managers do well in explaining their vision but make a mistake by telling the direction.
 You don’t have to tell directions.
-Infact you have to ask for the directions from your employees.
-When we ask from employees they feel proud, valued and motivated at work.
+In fact, you have to ask for directions from your employees.
+When we ask employees they feel proud, valued, and motivated at work.
 Even Steve Jobs said once, “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do.”

 It is a widely known fact that people don’t leave organizations, they leave managers.
 But do we really care about this statement?